 Note to our readers: The last several days have been intense.
 As newborn foals and very pregnant mares were run, we watched as the UC Davis CAWP (Comprehensive Animal Welfare) team began to try to find a mechanism to monitor humane care.
-While they were busy trying to figure that out, we immediately engaged the BLM on the ground, district and state and they agreed to call the roundup short of the target goal of 500 wild horses for humane reasons (other factors were discussed and all parameters for the success of the project were met and approved removal numbers had been exceeded).
+While they were busy trying to “figure that out,” we immediately engaged the BLM on the ground (district and state) and they agreed to call the roundup short of the target goal of 500 wild horses for humane reasons (other factors were discussed) and the roundup was ended.

 The contractor attempted to confront Laura Leigh during a visit to holding.
 Leigh refused to engage and walked away.
 As horses were literally getting ready to be released back to the wild, the County of Eureka filed an IBLA Appeal in concert with trespass rancher Kevin Borba.
 Borba has an allotment that overlaps the HMA.

-The Appeal to the EA is asking that all horses captured be removed permanently from the range.
-The claim parrots the NACO suit (https://wildhorseeducation.org/2014/08/07/naco-faces-another-motion-to-dismiss-case-to-destroy-wild-horses/) filed by the Nevada Association of Counties and the Nevada Farm Bureau that demands wild horses be removed and even destroyed.
-The suit by ranchers is also relying on propaganda being perpetuated about PZP not being safe and effective (the suit claims that treating wild horses is not appropriate under law and instead they must all be removed and taken into holding facilities and if there is no space, they must be destroyed).
+The Appeal to the EA, by the ranchers and county, is asking that all horses captured be removed permanently from the range.
+The claim parrots the NACO suit (http://wildhorseeducation.org/2014/08/07/naco-faces-another-motion-to-dismiss-case-to-destroy-wild-horses/) filed by the Nevada Association of Counties and the Nevada Farm Bureau that demands wild horses be removed and even destroyed.

 Trespass rancher Kevin Borba showed up at holding with support from the county and confronted a BLM ranger, saying “You are not shipping horses today,” (meaning returning them to the range).
-As the contractor chatted with ranching pals that also showed up at holding, BLM Rangers stood between them and the horses at the holding corrals.
+As the contractor chatted with ranching pals that also showed up at holding, BLM Rangers stood between them and the horses at the holding corrals, and the contractor trucks that would have released horses were no where in sight (coordinated much?).

 The contractor has claimed that allowing the press to photograph wild horses in capture and holding pens is too dangerous for the horses.
 However, the contractor once again allowed discriminatory access and allowed a ranching rag, and a member of the ranching public, to approach and even photograph wild horses through the snow fencing.